Vkrishna06/ISO-determiners/README.md

 # ISO-determiners

-Project Title: ISO Determiners - Semi-automated determination system for illicit synthetic opioid tracking
+1.Project Title: ISO Determiners - Semi-automated determination system for illicit synthetic opioid tracking

 This project aims to provide regulatory bodies and law enforcement with an evidence-based, transparent, and tunable platform to rank entities involved in synthetic opioid (ISO) supply chains, using a combination of NLP, manual tagging, and a weighted risk model.

-Team Members:
+2.Team Members:

 - Bhargav Dasari
 - Sagarika Komati Reddy